 Chia seeds are listed as optional in this fruit leather recipe, but you don’t wanna leave ’em out.
 The word chia is Mayan for strength, and I think that’s a great descriptor.
 1 ounce of this tiny seed provides 11 grams of fiber, 5 grams of omega-3s, and 18% of the daily recommended intake of calcium.

 The nutrient power of chia seeds are part of dozens of recipes here at Simple Green Smoothies.
-I've even put it in my Protein Smoothie Boost.
+I’ve even put it in my protein powder recipe.
 This seed provides a protein + healthy fat superfood punch.
 It is a great addition to pretty much any recipe from smoothies to salads and beyond.

 Along with a simple ingredient list, I love how easy this recipe is to make.
 Simply preheat your oven to its lowest setting, between 150 degrees Fahrenheit and 170 degrees F. This low temp dehydrates the fruit as well as makes it ‘leathery.’